krishnagopaljha/WWH/README.md

 - `-o`, `--output`: The filename to save the generated wordlist (default is `wordlist.txt`).
 This option allows you to specify the name of the file where the wordlist will be saved.

 - `-i`, `--interactive`: Enable interactive mode.
 When this option is used, you will be prompted to enter the necessary settings (URL, depth, word length, etc.) interactively rather than providing them through command-line arguments.

+## Stop Word Customization

+The script uses a set of default stop words to filter out common words (e.g., "the", "and", "or").
+You can customize this list by creating a blacklist.txt file in the same directory as the script.
+Each line of the file should contain one stop word.
+If the blacklist.txt file is not found, the script will fall back to the default stop words.